Anxiety is the Feeling of Helplessness in a Hostile World

 As funny as it sounds, most people don’t have a working definition for their own anxiety or for anxiety in general.
 They don’t have a problem pinpointing when they’re feeling anxious obviously, and they’re also usually able to list most of the various triggers that set their anxiety off.
 But they remain in the dark as to the underlying psychological mechanism involved.

 In working with clients we’ve found the most useful definition, the one that furthers understanding and serves as the foundation for real movement, is that anxiety is the feeling of helplessness in a hostile world.
 Based on the definition above, we can feel powerful in the face of circumstances that seem hostile or helpless in the face of circumstances that seem safe and not feel much anxiety if any at all.

 The truth in all of this is that most of us have more power or less power than we believe and most of us experience environmental circumstances as more hostile or less hostile than they actually are.
-Subjective perception plays a huge role in the experience of anxiety in daily life and therefore a great place to start in getting that anxiety under control is to start thinking about our personal relationship over the lifespan to both parts of the anxiety equation, to the helplessness side and to the hostile world side.
-And it’s realizing that anxiety in and of itself isn’t good or bad, it’s our relationship to it that counts.
-Without anxiety we couldn’t feel that tingle before an adventure or that anticipation of waiting for a new romantic interest to send us a text.
-We would never want to eradicate anxiety completely, we only want to make sure it’s functioning properly and that means reality testing to decide how helpless or how powerful we really are and how hostile or how safe environmental conditions actually are.
+Subjective perception plays a huge role in the experience of anxiety in daily life, and therefore a great place to start in getting that anxiety under control is to start thinking about our personal relationship to both sides of the anxiety equation, to the helplessness side and to the hostile world side.
+Anxiety in and of itself isn’t good or bad, it’s our relationship to it that counts.
+Without anxiety we couldn’t feel that tingle before an adventure or that anticipation of waiting for a new romantic interest to send us a text, for example.
+We would never want to eradicate anxiety completely.
+We only want to make sure it’s functioning properly, and that means reality testing to decide how helpless or how powerful we really are and how hostile or how safe environmental conditions really are.